 You’re not really doing much to help the bacon taste better when you choose to rinse it with cold water.
 Many would say that this is a fruitless endeavor.

 Honestly, it isn’t worth worrying about the fact that bacon shrinks when you cook it.
 This is just a normal thing that you don’t need to work to try to prevent.

-To better understand this, you’ll need to learn exactly why bacon shrinks in the first place.
+To better understand this, you’ll need to learn exactly why it shrinks in the first place.
 This will help you to better appreciate the situation so that you can just enjoy the bacon.

 Why Bacon Shrinks

 There are a few reasons why bacon will shrink when you cook it.
-Bacon contains fat, and the fatty bits of the bacon will wind up melting during the cooking process.
+Bacon contains fat, and the fatty bits of it will wind up melting during the cooking process.

-If something melts away, then it makes sense that the size of the bacon would be reduced.
+If something melts away, it makes sense that the size would be reduced.
 This is a totally normal thing that you can’t do anything about.